Wiring for electric appliances in domestic premises

 (See this page for the 2004 changes in cable colours)

 Please note that all electrical wiring and installation details given on diydata.com is for information purposes only.
 From 1st January 2005, the Building Regulations Part P requires, in England and Wales, that only certified persons can carryout electrical installation work, or the work must be certified upon completion - see this page for more details.

 The ordinary wall sockets around the house are normally connected to a ring circuit (also referred to as a ring main).
 The ring circuits of a domestic property supply the socket outlets and fixed appliances in the premises.

 The 'ring' is formed by the cable going from the consumer unit to the first socket, then on to the second socket and then the next socket etc. until the cable returns to the consumer unit.
 This means (in simple terms) that every socket on the ring circuit has two cable routes back to the supply.
-The cable of the ring circuit consists of a red (live) wire, a black (neutral) wire and a bare copper earth wire, all three being enclosed by an outer PVC sheathing.
+The cable of the ring circuit consists of a brown (live) wire, a blue (neutral) wire and a bare copper earth wire, all three being enclosed by an outer PVC sheathing.
 The cable used in domestic ring circuits is either 2.5sq mm or 4.0sq mm twin core and earth, these are rated (in free air) at 24amps or 32amps respectively.

 Each ring circuit is protected by a 32 amp fuse or trip fitted in the consumer unit.
 Modern installations incorporate a Residual Current Device (RCD) before the consumer unit which trips the whole system off if a fault is detected.